 “As Zaha Hadid said, “If you want an easy life, don’t become an architect.”
 I completely subscribe to that idea.”

 As once a student yourself, are there any particular people or famous architects who have inspired you in the world?
 Or, any books that have emerged as seminal pieces for you?
 Books that you keep on re-visiting.
 You pick it up and you say, “I need to go back to my bible and just look at the kind of work this person did.”

-Abha: As an architect, you have always read the Fountain Head, and I have always said, why should Howard Roark be a male figure?
-It could have been a woman figure.
-Among architects, I have been inspired by the work of Gae Aulenti who is a woman, and who worked on rethinking and reconfiguring Musée d'Orsay that converted a railway station to a museum.
+Abha: As an architect, you have always read the Fountainhead, and I have always said, why should Howard Roark be a male figure?
+It could have been a woman.
+Among architects, I have been inspired by the work of Gae Aulenti who is a woman, and who worked on rethinking and reconfiguring the Musée d’Orsay that converted a railway station to a museum.
 That too way back, decades ago.
 She was like the ultimate architect who could rethink historic spaces and do them so beautifully.
 So yes, to that extent, Gae Aulenti.
-Specially, since I have worked with historic buildings and at each point when I am working on a project, I sort of tend to breathe and live either the person behind the building or the architects.
-I mean, I spent so much time researching Gilbert Scotsman when I was working on the Convocation Hall.
+Especially since I have worked with historic buildings and at each point when I am working on a project, I sort of tend to breathe and live either the person behind the building or the architects.
+I mean, I spent so much time researching Gilbert Scott when I was working on the Convocation Hall.

 “…I have worked with historic buildings and at each point when I am working on a project, I sort of tend to breathe and live either the person behind the building or the architects.”